 - if glazed, the water used for glazing or preparing glazing solutions shall be of potable quality (IS 10500) or shall be clean sea-water, which meets the same microbiological standards as potable water and is free from potential contaminants

 - other ingredients shall be of food grade quality and conform to all applicable standards prescribed in these regulations.

 Standards for Canned Fishery Products

 For new regulations have collective standards for all canned fishery products instead of individual standards as was given previously in the regulations.
-Canned fishery products means canned finfish, crustaceans and molluscs solid packed or packed in oil, water or other suitable medium.
+Canned fishery products mean canned finfish, crustaceans and molluscs solid packed or packed in oil, water or other suitable media.

 |Sardine and other clupeoids

 Crangonidae, Palaemonidae and

 * For canned shrimp the head, shell, and antennae shall be removed

 ** Canned crab meat is prepared singly or in combination from the leg, claw, body and shoulder meat from which the shell has been removed.